 This style of Meditation differed significantly from the Yogic style of Meditation I had learned many years earlier.
 In that style, most of the time, we performed the Yoga postures and then we laid on the floor, the teacher gave us some verbal guidance, and we went into the Meditative state (or what I had learned to that point was the Meditative state).

 The Meditation that was (and still is) taught at the museum was a guided Meditation led by Venerable Thupten Phuntsok, an ordained Tibetan Buddhist Monk.
 The Meditation is routed in Tibetan Buddhism and Vipassana Meditation.
 The simplest way to describe the process is to say that you focus on a “motivation (i.e. the reason why you wish to meditate)”, you relax your body with the guided assistance of the teacher, you bring your mind to your breath and use the breath to quiet the mind and enter into the meditative state.
 Once in the meditative state, we work on the “motivation”.

-Armed with this new knowledge of how to meditate using this new method, I started to read some books by Pema Chodron, Chogyam Trungpa and others.
+Armed with this new knowledge of how to meditate using this new method, I meditated every day and started to read books by Pema Chodron, Chogyam Trungpa and others.
 Each Saturday, I showed up for class and asked more questions.
-Shortly thereafter, I started to practice meditating at home.
-Then something miraculous happened.
+Then, something miraculous happened.

-What I had not realized up until that point in my life was that I was very angry at my parents and siblings and I was self-medicating myself because of the emotional pain that had been accumulating over the years.
+What I had not realized up until that point in my life was that I was very angry at my parents and sibling and I was self-medicating myself because of the emotional pain that had been accumulating over the years.
 I am the product of two parents who had many unresolved issues.
-Instead of resolving these issues, their emotional and psychological pain was manifested as anger, emotional, psychological and physical abuse directed at each other and their children.
-I carried the scars from my upbringing for all of my life without understanding how much this was affecting me.
+Instead of resolving these issues, their emotional and psychological pain manifested as anger.
+This anger was then converted into emotional, psychological and physical abuse that was directed at each other (as well as their children).
+I carried the scars from my upbringing throughout my life without understanding how much this was affecting me.